 Children are prone to developing cavities and tooth decay.
 Whether it is their novice brushing and flossing skills or an unhealthy diet that is causing bacteria to grow and spread, cavities can arise at any age.
 Fortunately, Dr. Melissa Rozas and her team offer solutions that can readily protect and strengthen weakened teeth.
 With a customized stainless steel dental crown, we can provide your child with a strong defense against future reinfection while allowing them to maintain normal daily oral function.
-If you believe your child might benefit from one of our dental crowns, contact us today to schedule an appointment.
+If you believe your child might benefit from dental crowns in our Coppell, TX pediatric dental office, contact us today to schedule an appointment.

 Why Choose Dr. Melissa Rozas for Dental Crowns?

 - Trusted dental professional with years of advanced training

 - High-quality materials designed to meet every child’s needs

 What is a Dental Crown?